puppetlabs/puppetlabs-docker_platform/README.md

 #####`links`

-This property allows you to create docker links between multiple containers.
+This property allows you to create Docker links between multiple containers.

 #####`running`